tom-jj-G/School_District_Analysis/README.md

 - Explain how your PyCitySchools analysis changes after you handle the incorrect data.

 ### Analysis Results

+461 students have been impacted by the data alteration.
+On the 39,170 total students, they represent only 1.2% of them.
+Thus, the impact on the results should be limited.

 #### District Summary
 ##### Without data alteration
 ![Images/District_Summary_wa.png](Images/District_Summary_wa.png)